ncp-ph/ncp/README.md

 The docs folder contains the files for that page.

 ## Issues
-For all Problems regarding using github at NCP that you encountered, whether resolved or not, please create an Issue.
+For all Problems regarding using github at NCP that you encountered, whether resolved or not, please [create an Issue in this repository : Using Github NCP](https://github.com/ncp-ph/using-github-ncp/issues)